erayushman/dual-boot/README.md

 - Insert Bootable Pendrive
 - **Shut-down** Your laptop/PC
 - Start you laptop/pc and **keep pressing F12** to open boot-menu([any typical boot-menu looks like this](https://user-images.githubusercontent.com/73331536/105133284-7aa36680-5b12-11eb-8b18-dec138569566.jpg))
-- Use arrow key to navigate to you falsh drive/usb drive
+- Use arrow key to navigate to your falsh drive/usb drive
 - Press Enter